convox/docs/docs/networking/nlb.md

 $ convox rack params set NLBAllowCIDR=10.0.0.0/16,192.168.0.0/24
 ```

-Per-port overrides are additive: a Service declaring `allow_cidr:` adds ingress rules for those CIDRs in addition to the rack-level list — the per-port entries never replace the rack-level ones.
+Per-port overrides are additive: a Service declaring `allow_cidr:` adds ingress rules for those CIDRs in addition to the rack-level list, and the per-port entries never replace the rack-level ones.
 Omit the field entirely to keep rack-level defaults only (an empty `allow_cidr: []` has the same effect as omitting the field).

 To scope a specific listener **narrower** than the rack default, you have to reduce `NLBAllowCIDR` itself, since per-port entries only add to the accepted set and cannot remove from it.
-A common pattern is a tight rack-level list plus selective per-port broadenings — e.g. `NLBAllowCIDR=10.0.0.0/16` rack-wide, with a single internet-facing listener declaring `allow_cidr: ["0.0.0.0/0"]`.
+A common pattern is a tight rack-level list plus selective per-port broadenings (for example, `NLBAllowCIDR=10.0.0.0/16` rack-wide, with a single internet-facing listener declaring `allow_cidr: ["0.0.0.0/0"]`).

 ### Cross-zone load balancing

 By default, AWS NLBs only route traffic to targets in the same Availability Zone as the listener.
 This minimizes cross-AZ data transfer charges but can hotspot a zone if targets are unevenly distributed.

-- [NLBCrossZone](/reference/rack-parameters/NLBCrossZone) — set to `Yes` to enable cross-zone load balancing on every public NLB listener.
+- [NLBCrossZone](/reference/rack-parameters/NLBCrossZone): set to `Yes` to enable cross-zone load balancing on every public NLB listener.
 Off by default.
-- [NLBInternalCrossZone](/reference/rack-parameters/NLBInternalCrossZone) — same for the internal NLB.
+- [NLBInternalCrossZone](/reference/rack-parameters/NLBInternalCrossZone): same for the internal NLB.

 Enabling cross-zone makes AWS bill you for inter-AZ traffic between the listener and targets.
 Per-port `cross_zone: true` overrides the rack default for a single listener only, letting you enable it surgically for services that need uniform distribution without paying the cost fleet-wide.